kalebhings/ToDoList_Firebase/README.md

 # Future Work

-* Link To Do list items to user that is signed in so that users can only view their own to do list items
+* Link To Do list items to user that is signed in so that users can only view their own tasks
 * Add a sign out button
 * Add the ability to schedule when a to do list item needs to be done by, working with notifications when it hits that time in local time.